YanaYaroshevich/web-chat-app/README.md

 # WebChatApplication

-#Task10
+#Task11

-We work with two histories: 1) History of messages, 2) History of id-s of requests (methods) The second history will help us to work with many users.
+We work with two histories: 1) History of messages, 2) History of id-s of requests (methods) The second history will help us to work with AJAX-polling.
 We will form response using last id-s: look for messages with such id-s in history of messages and add them to response.
 Both of these histories are added to XML-files.
 It will help us to restart last session.

-#Task11
-AJAX Polling is done in previous task with the help of IdStorage.

 Messages are not deleted from history.xml.
 They stay there in format:
 {